Ragigudda - Silk Board Flyover

-Ragigudda - Silk Board Flyover is a partially opened rail-cum-road flyover in the city of Bengaluru in Karnataka, India.
-It is the first double decker flyover in Bengaluru, which is being built by the Bangalore Metro Rail Corporation Limited between and metro stations as part of the RV Road-Bommasandra Metro line (Reach-5/Yellow Line).
-After completion, it will become the first rail-cum-road flyover in South India, which is expected to be completed by late 2025.
+Ragigudda - Silk Board Flyover is a rail-cum-road flyover in the city of Bengaluru in Karnataka, India.
+It is the first double decker flyover in Bengaluru, which was built by the Bangalore Metro Rail Corporation Limited between and metro stations as part of the Yellow Line (Rashtreeya Vidyalaya Road-Delta Electronics Bommasandra).
+After completion, it has become the first rail-cum-road flyover in South India, which was completed by 2026..On 22nd April 2026 another section of road was open to public on trial basis.

+Silk Board Junction

+The Silk Board Junction will have 5 flyovers in addition with the existing one.